Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 Armada is a pretty sizable addition.
 I'm sorry I forgot to take photos.
 Each player gets a new board with rows for each of the card colours (except resources).
 You start with a ship at the beginning of each track.
 Whenever you build a card of a corresponding colour, you can pay a certain cost printed on the board to advance your ship, which will earn you certain bonuses:

 * Advancing your red ship adds to your fleet strength.
-In addition to normal land-based military conflict with your neighbours, this adds a round of naval warfare, which is conducted against *all* players.
+In addition to normal land-based military conflict with your neighbours, this expansion adds a round of naval warfare, which is conducted against *all* players.
 Top players get bonuses.
 Bottom players get penalties.

 * Advancing the yellow ship increases your economic level.
 This is used by the new mechanics taxation (players pay to the bank a certain number of coins minus their economic level) and piracy (players pay to the bank coins equal to their economic level).